A blog is a powerful marketing tool for small business owners. A good blog engages its visitors and encourages them to get actively involved.

 Contest Domination is a simple and easy to set up plugin that lets you quickly set up, manage and track unlimited contests on your blog.
 You can sign up for a free version, or upgrade to the paid versions, which gives you access to features like integration with your autoresponder, custom fields, detailed analytics, domain mapping, and more.

 To learn more about this plugin, visit the site below:

 Wishpond provides a suite of tools that lets you run contests and promos, including sweepstakes, photo contests, Instagram promotions, and more, as well as create and split-test mobile-responsive landing pages, generate leads with powerful and customizable popups, overlays and sidebar forms, and even set up marketing automation processes.

 To learn more about setting up social contests and sweepstakes using Wishpond, visit the website below:

 If you plan to run brand promotions, competitions, Facebook promotions, or any other type of sweepstake or contest that includes an element of chance (or even skill, e.g. “Tell us in 25 words or less …”), make sure that you are not breaking any laws.
-Some countries require you to have a permit to run competitions, and your competition must comply with certain conditions to be legally acceptable.
+Depending on where and how you plan to run your promotions, you may need a permit to run competitions or comply with certain legal requirements to avoid getting in trouble.